ConstiFernandes/Symantec-CWP-Samples/Readme.md

 First step is to Create API access keys.
 After login to CWP console, go to 'Settings' page and click on 'API Keys' tab

-Copy following API secret keys and your CWP tenant ID information and keep themsafe
+Copy following API secret keys and your CWP tenant ID information and secure them

 Customer ID: SEJ*#########################7788